ScottW514/terraform-provider-datapower/docs/data-sources/aaa_policy.md

 Read-Only:

 - `app_domain` (String) The name of the application domain the object belongs to
-- `ausmhttp_header` (List of String) Specify HTTP headers from CA Single Sign-On authentication responses.
+- `au_sm_http_header` (List of String) Specify HTTP headers from CA Single Sign-On authentication responses.
 These headers are included as request or response headers based on the CA Single Sign-on header flow.
 - `authenticate` (Attributes) Specify the method to authenticate the extracted identity.
 For some methods, you must define more properties.
   - CLI Alias: `authenticate` (see [below for nested schema](#nestedatt--result--authenticate))
 - `authorize` (Attributes) Specify the method to authorize the identity to resources.
 For some methods, you must define more properties.
   - CLI Alias: `authorize` (see [below for nested schema](#nestedatt--result--authorize))
 - `authorized_counter` (String) Specify the monitor for authorized messages.
 Ensure that this count monitor is configured with an XPath as the measure.
-- `azsmhttp_header` (List of String) Specify HTTP headers from CA Single Sign-On authorization responses.
+- `az_sm_http_header` (List of String) Specify HTTP headers from CA Single Sign-On authorization responses.
 These headers are included as request or response headers based on the CA Single Sign-On header flow.
 - `do_s_valve` (Number) <p>Specify the number of times to process the same request to protect against a denial of service (DoS) attack.
 Enter a value in the range 1 - 1000.
 The default value is 3.</p><p>With the default value, AAA processes only the first 3 signature and each signature can contain up to 3 reference URIs.
 Additional signatures or reference URIs are ignored.</p><p>XML processing includes encryption, decryption, message signing, and signature validation.
 The AAA policy supports only identity extraction with subject DN from certificate in message signature and authorization with signer certificate for digitally signed messages.</p>
 - `dyn_config` (String) Specify how to obtain the AAA policy configuration dynamically.
 With dynamic configuration, you can configure the AAA policy at run time.
 When enabled, the configuration of AAA is determined dynamically based on the template AAA policy and the parameters that the dynamic configuration custom URL returns.
 By default, uses no template.
 - `dyn_config_custom_url` (String) <p>Specify the location of the custom stylesheet or GatewayScript file.
 The configuration of the AAA policy is obtained dynamically from this file.
 The obtained configuration overwrites the configuration in the template AAA policy.</p><p>In the custom file, modify only the properties to dynamically overwrite.
 See the <tt>ModifyAAAPolicy</tt> element in the <tt>store:///xml-mgmt.xsd</tt> schema to construct a schema-compliant AAA configuration.</p>